jbmorlot/Segregation-in-a-vibrated-granular-environment/README.md

-# Segregation in a vibrated granular environment
+# Segregation in a vibrated granular environment (Stage M1)
 The granular materials possess very rich behavior, which some are still badly understood.
 One of them is the capacity of a ensemble of grains to get auto organized.
 We study here this sorting phenomenon in a Granular middle subject to repeated vibrations.
 The experiment consists in placing at the bottom of a bowl, a ball of important diameter then to fill the bowl with others of